DevTeam/Pure.DI/README.md

 ## Key features:

-- [X] DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impacts and side-effects
+- [X] DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impact and side-effects
-- [X] A predictable and validated dependencies graph which is building and validating on the fly while you are writing your code
+- [X] A predictable and validated dependencies graph is built and validated on the fly while you are writing your code
-- [X] Does not add dependencies to any other assemblies
+- [X] Does not add dependencies to other assemblies
-- [X] High performance with all .NET compiler/JIT optimizations
+- [X] High performance, including all .NET compiler/JIT optimizations
 - [X] Easy to use
 - [X] Ultra-fine tuning of generic types
 - [X] Supports major .NET BCL types from the box